HFF-Git/LcsNodes-Book/Book-Text.md

 Node variables are accessed via "items".
 An item is just a number that refers to the variable.
 Besides a set of fixed, i.e. reserved, items that the system itself offers, a set of items allow to access a variable in memory or NVM.
 Any values that you want to keep across a power cycle can be stored in these variables.
 The idea is that during startup the values are simply copied form NVM to memory for usage.
 In the opposite way, there is a set of items that when used, will store a new value in memory and NVM.
 So, while the memory value can change quite a bit during operation, startup always used a known fixed value.

 A node has up to 64 such variables.
 That is not a lot, you might say.
-Well, in addition there are local attributes.
-They are variables following the same principle of memory and NVM, but are not mapped to items.
-You can only access them local to node.

 Well, not quite.
 The item range has a set of 64 user definable items.
 These are items that when accessed will result in a callback to the node firmware.
 And in such a callback function, you can do anything you like, including accessing these local attributes of course.
 Beyond this way of using a user definable callback, these callbacks offers a very flexible to directly access firmware functions without going through kludges of writing a value to a variable that is interpreted as a functions.
 Since accessing local attributes is such a common scenario, you will find in the reserved item section also items that allows to directly read and write to local attributes.

 Finally, think about where these variable values would come from.
 There will be the day where a hardware piece breaks down and needs to be restored.
 It is rather easy to load the node variables and attributes from a central database, as well as to first of all store these values in such a place.